codehsbooks/apjava/Basic-Java/variables-and-types.md

 # Variables and Types

-Variables are objects that hold a value which have a name, type, and value.
+Variables are objects that have a name, type, and value.
 Variables allow us to store information such as numbers, words, or Boolean expressions.

 ## Primitive Types